-Are you willing to invest substantial time in research to find the best program to meet your goals, interests and level of competitiveness?
-Are you up for the process of preparing a quality, stand-out application and chase down references from employers and/or profs?
+All things considered, are you willing to invest time to research the best program to meet your goals, interests and level of competitiveness?
+Does preparing a quality, stand-out application sound like a realistic task?
+Can you chase down references from employers and/or profs?
 If so, keep reading.

 Anticipate the financial realities of completing a Master’s degree

-Actually, graduate studies can be cheaper in the long run than your first degree.
-First of all, a Master’s degree is 1 or 2 years in length, so shorter than an undergraduate degree which is usually 3 or 4 years in length.
-Often, but not always, an offer of admission to a graduate program includes a guarantee of funding, through Research and Teaching Assistantship bursaries.
+Actually, grad studies can be cheaper in the long run than your first degree.
+First of all, a Master’s degree is 1 or 2 years, so shorter than an undergrad degree of 3 or 4 years.
+Often, but not always, an offer of admission to a grad program includes a guarantee of funding.
 As a mature student, the bank of Mom and Dad is no longer factored into your eligibility for government funding.
-So you could discover that you’re now eligible for a loan and might even qualify for a sizable grant.
+So you could now be eligible for a loan and might even qualify for a sizable grant.

 Do you know what your studies will cost you and where the money will come from?

-- Are you prepared to invest time and money to complete a 1- or 2-year program of full-time study or a 3- to 5-year part-time program based on at least a rough sense of the return in lifetime earnings on such an investment?
+- Can you invest time and money to complete a 1- or 2-year program of full-time study or a 3-5 year part-time program?
+Do you have at least a rough sense of the return in lifetime earnings on such an investment?

 - Have you budgeted how much you need annually for tuition, books, other fees and living expenses?